• Skip to primary navigation

 Tiny Christmas Crinkles

-• With the two smaller pieces add 2 drops of red food coloring to one and 2 drops to the other.
+• With the two smaller pieces add 2 drops of red food coloring to one and 2 drops of green to the other.
 Roll and mix them in your hands until the color is incorporated.

 • Use a ¼ teaspoon to scoop the dough and roll it into little balls.